 Do you have a sign up form on your site?
 How easy is it to find?

 The first time I went viral on Reddit, my blog post picked up over 40,000 pageviews in 24 hours.
 But…I only got 4 email subscribers.

-I had a form in the sidebar of my website, and one at the bottom of the post.
+I had an email collection form in the sidebar of my website, and one at the bottom of the post.
 And because the post was over 4,000 words long, people just didn’t make it to my form.

 Then I added a popup.
 Email signups went way up.
 Problem solved.